 The SSU Emergency Information Guide includes information regarding shelter-in-place and evacuation guidelines.
 During the school year, the university conducts evacuation drills coordinated by the university police department.
 These drills are typically conducted twice a year at a minimum and more frequently as deemed necessary or if facilities are altered.
 During evacuation drills, every building is evacuated and all persons are instructed to proceed to pre-determined evacuation assembly areas.
-During the 2020 calendar year, due to the increased risk associated with the COVID-19 pandemic, only one evacuation drill was conducted.
-This drill was more passive than usual so as not to increase the risk to the students during the evacuation process.
+During the 2021 calendar year, due to the increased risk associated with the COVID-19 pandemic, only one evacuation drill was conducted.
 The university also publishes an emergency information guide that is available to all students and employees.
 This guide contains detailed information regarding a variety of emergencies and hazardous conditions.